listspa/groot-ag-grid/README.md

 Note that the function needs to have a name, to be `export`-ed and needs to return a function, given how Angular works.

-Finally, in the module where you declare your cell components, you need to modify the imports section:
+In the module where you declare your cell components, you need to modify the imports section:

 ```
 imports: [